Longnose shiner

-The longnose shiner (Notropis longirostris) is a species of ray-finned fish in the genus Notropis.
+The longnose shiner (Miniellus longirostris) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
+It is found in the Southeastern United States.

 Description

 Longnose shiners are elongate, straw-colored shiners with a long, bunt snout, broadly rounded head, and a large subterminal, nearly horizontal mouth.
 The predorsal profile is moderately arched relative to the flatter, ventral profile.
 Both dorsal and ventral aspects taper abruptly from the level of the dorsal origin, posteriorly.
 They have small eyes situated high on the head, giving the impression of an upward-looking fish when viewed from above.
 Their teeth are usually 1,4-4,1 and are hooked and have prominent grinding surfaces.
 The tooth in the anterior row, when present, is often weak and easily broken.
 The dorsal and anal fins are moderately high, about equally elevated, and slightly rounded at the tips.
 The margin of the dorsal fin is mostly straight, and the anal fin in emarginate.
 In both fins, the anterior rays are somewhat longer than the posterior rays when depressed.
 The dorsal fin has 8 (7-8) rays and its origin is slightly anterior to the pelvic fin, which has 8 (7-8) rays.
 The pectoral fins have 14-15 (13-17) rays and the anal fins have 7 (6-8) rays.
 The breast is unscaled and the belly is scaled to partially scaled.
 The lateral line is complete and mostly straight, with a slight decurve.
 They are usually no more than 58 mm in length.
 Mature males average 34.9 mm in length while females average 33.8 mm.

 The back and sides above the lateral line are pale yellow, with a dusky cross-hatched pattern and a thin, but noticeable, middorsal stripe.
 The lower sides and ventral side is typically silvery or silvery white.
 Though usually obscure or absent, some fish may have a faint lateral stripe, especially on the caudal peduncle; pigment of the lateral stipe is confined to the areas above the lateral-line.
 There is no concentration of melanophores at the base of the caudal fin and all fins lack dark pigment.
 The fins of breeding individuals, particularly males, have a bright lemon yellow pigment.
 Males may also have yellow snouts.